LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 The Viewfinder Crop

-Chapter openers framed in the Eyes of Luru corner brackets — you enter each chapter as if through a lens.
+Chapter openers framed in the Eyes of Luru corner brackets.

 02